Kethen/TDU_savegame_account_editor/README.md

 .exe for windows (win32 and win64), without for linux (x86_64 glibc).

 Alternatively the project can be built using cargo like other rust projects, it should build in MacOS as well.

+Alternative andraste plugin that allows loading any playersave on any profile: https://github.com/Kethen/tdu_andraste_playersave_validation_skip